 If you can make this cake (and you totally can!) you really don’t need to know any other cake.
 This can be the one.
 Your signature.

-Here’s what you’ll need for this most classic cake.
+Here’s what you’ll need for this perfect gingerbread cake:

 • softened butter and shortening.
 Shortening is actually key to the success of this cake.
 Want to talk about the science?
 Butter is made up of water, milk solids and fat – great – lots of the fat and flavor we want in our baked goods.
 Shortening is 100% fat which will help the cakes have a tender crumb, will keep the cake moist, and will help trap air within the batter as it whips in the mixer, helping the cake to rise.
 It’s a small amount that plays a key role so try not to skip it, k?